morancj/code-0/README.md

 Please see the `git submodule` `documentation-0`: this will take you to the current wiki.

 If you're reading this on GitHub's preview under the `Code` view, you can click `documentation-0` above.
 Otherwise, you must use this link: [documentation-0](https://github.com/morancj/documentation-0/wiki).

+## Configuring your Visual Studio Code Workspace

+If you're new to `git submodules`, you should hide the `documentation-0` directory in the workspace.
+To do so, add `documentation-0/**` to `files.exclude`.